Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 • Wait for confirmation – usually a beep, light, or notification on the terminal.

-• Securely complete the transaction without entering a PIN for amounts under $250.
+• Securely complete the transaction without entering a PIN.
+Note that in Canadian locations, contactless payments are only valid for amounts under $250.

 Types of contactless payment

-Let’s take a look at the 4 most popular contactless payment methods transforming the way we transact today:
+Let’s take a look at the four most popular contactless payment methods transforming the way we transact today:

 Type of contactless paymentDetails